KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 ILL requests / Interlibrary loans
 ===================================

 The ILL (Interlibrary loans) requests module adds the ability to request and manage loans or copies of material from external sources.
-Patrons submit a request form via the OPAC for review and processing by library staff.
+Patrons can submit a request via the OPAC from the :ref:`your interlibrary loan requests <your-interlibrary-loan-requests-label>` tab of their account.
+Library staff can then review and process those requests.
 Alternatively staff can place requests themselves from the staff client.

 .. _setup-ill-requests-label: